-President Biden recently made public comments about considering a plan to cancel student debt.
-While this move is popular with many in the credentialed class, who hold thousands of dollars of debt themselves, it transfers the burden to taxpayers, including those that saved to pay back any debt they incurred.
-But underlying student debt is an issue few want to talk about: the problem of college cost.
+While this move is popular with many in the credentialed class, who hold thousands of dollars of debt themselves, it transfers the burden to taxpayers, including those that saved to pay back any debt they incurred, those who chose not to attend a four-year institution to avoid taking on the debt, and those who made various sacrifices to deal with the Hobson’s choice presented by the high cost of a college degree.
+The real issue underlying student debt is one few want to talk about: the problem of college cost.
 Can you guess which of these three statements about loan forgiveness is a lie?

 A. Student loan debt is becoming a large crisis for millions of younger Americans.

 B. The taxpayer is already on the hook for unpaid student loans.

 C. Student loan forgiveness is a way to help out working-class Americans.